 Monitoring is performed at different levels and by different functions within the organization depending on whether it is related to operational or financial reporting matters.
-Key functions include the Board of Directors, the Audit Committee, Group Management, Internal audit, committees and work groups, Group ICFR, the Group Legal function, the Business Ethics compliance function, the Group Risk function, and other compliance functions as well as local and divisional management.
+Key functions include the Board of Directors, the Audit Committee, Group Management, Internal audit, committees and work groups, Group ICFR, the Group Legal function, the Business Ethics compliance function, the Digital Security function, the Group Risk function, and other compliance functions as well as local and divisional management.